We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Tar is a perfume by Miguel Matos for women and men and was released in 2019.
+A perfume by Miguel Matos for women and men, released in 2019.
 The scent is spicy-sweet.
 The longevity is above-average.
-It is still in production.
+The production was apparently discontinued.

 Main accords